There’s more to speaking like a woman than the sound of your voice.

 - Women tend to use more descriptive adjectives.
 A woman wouldn’t tell you about the “pink dress” she just bought.
 She’d tell you about the “adorable fuchsia Diane Von Furstenberg wrap dress” she just maxed out her credit card on.

-- Men and women use different words for the same thing.
-For example, a guy might call the lower abdomen the “gut” or “belly”, whereas a woman would be more likely to call it the “tummy” or “abdomen”.
+- Men and women often use different words for the same thing.
+For example, a guy might call the lower abdomen the “gut, whereas a woman would be more likely to call it the “tummy.”

 To expand your feminine vocabulary, listen to women in real life, on TV, and in movies.
 Read women’s magazines.
 Look and listen for words you don’t use and incorporate a few new words or descriptive phrases into your vocabulary each week.

-Studies show that women speak three times as much a men.
-While this isn’t a universal truth (my fiancé DEFINITELY outtalks me), it’s something to consider.
+Studies show that women speak three times as much as men.
+While this obviously isn’t a universal truth, it’s something to consider.

 Are you one of those people who answers questions with one word?
 If so, practice expanding on your answers.
 Include more details and/or how you feel about the situation.
 (Yes, talk about your feelings, girlfriend!)